gazsp/eloquent-cockpit/README.md

-# cockpit-eloquent
+# eloquent-cockpit

-Use Cockpit and Laravel Eloquent together
+Use Cockpit and Laravel Eloquent, together at last.